rroethof/roethof.net/content/2025/02/taming-virtual-machines-on-arch-linux-a-qemu-kvm-adventure/index.md

 TODO:

 The _libvirt_ Group:  Adding a user to the _libvirt_ group is the most crucial step.
-This grants the user the necessary permissions to interact with libvirt, which underlies QEMU, virt-manager, and virt-viewer.
+This grants the user the necessary permissions to interact with libvirt, which underlies QEMU, virt-manager and virt-viewer.

     sudo usermod -aG libvirt $USER